 The following diagram shows the Cloud Run resource model:

-The diagram shows a GCP project containing two Cloud Run
+The diagram shows a Google Cloud project containing two Cloud Run

 Service A and